 - Pay upfront closing costs, if applicable

-- Receive funds via agreed-upon method of payment, e.g. bank account
+- Receive funds via the agreed-upon method of payment, e.g. bank account

 How to finance your home improvement